Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT

-Third, our study relied exclusively on self-report measures.
-Future studies should incorporate behavioral data, such as prompt input, output verification actions, or system usage logs, to complement self-reports.
-Furthermore, the internal consistency of our newly developed scale measuring cautious behaviour towards hallucinations was low.
+Furthermore, the internal consistency of the scale measuring cautious behaviour towards hallucinations was low.
 This may be due to heterogeneity in the construct, as it includes both proactive (\eg, adjusting prompts) and reactive (\eg, checking outputs) strategies.
-Future research should consider splitting and extending this scale to better distinguish between these dimensions and improve psychometric quality.
+Future research should consider splitting and extending this scale to better to distinguish dimensions and improve psychometric quality.

-Fourth, although we conducted a priori power analyses, our within-subjects sample (n = 116) fell short of the planned size (n = 250).
+Fourth, our within-subjects sample (n = 116) fell short of the planned size (n = 250).
 While sufficient for detecting medium effects, smaller effects, such as differences in cautious behavior or sustainability-aware AI use, may have gone undetected.

 Fifth, the study design does not allow for causal interpretations.
 While one key strength of our study is that we surveyed real users in a naturalistic setting, thereby generating findings with high ecological validity, this comes at a cost of lower internal validity.
-This could be addressed in future research through the use of controlled experimental designs to isolate the effects of individual features, while longitudinal studies may shed light on how user perceptions evolve over time.
-Such designs could also examine potential causal links between specific user perceptions, \eg, user trust and experienced hallucinations.
+This could be addressed in future research through the use of controlled experimental designs isolating effects of individual features, while longitudinal studies may shed light on how user perceptions evolve over time.
+Such designs could also examine causal links between specific user perceptions, \eg, user trust and perceived hallucinations.